makersacademy/takeaway-challenge/README.md

 I then implemented my confirmation message, working through the resources on Twilio, the chosen API, and building the `send_sms.rb` file.
 The [Twilio SMS Ruby Quickstart](https://www.twilio.com/docs/sms/quickstart/ruby) is very intuitive and allowed me to add this functionality quickly and easily.

-I did a lot of refactoring in this challenge, as I debated whether my methods should use `puts` statements for communicating with the user, or should just `return` their values.
-Eventually I went for a combination of both, as I disliked the aesthetics of the return value being `nil` after I had `puts`'ed a statement.
+I did a lot of refactoring in this challenge, as I debated whether my methods should use `puts` statements for communicating with the user or should just `return` their values.
+Eventually, I went for a combination of both, as I disliked the aesthetics of the return value being `nil` after I had `puts`'ed a statement.
 Silly, I know, but I'm sensitive to that kind of nonsense.

 ### Things for me to think about going forward...
 - Build your programmes to run on the command line.
 The aesthetic is preferable.
 - __ALWAYS__ run `rspec` after you refactor and before you commit and push.
-- A README is like a bibliography - do not leave it til the end.
+- A README is like a bibliography - do not leave it till the end.
 It's a pain.